-Geylang International will face either Visakha FC and Lalenok United FC, who will battle it out for a place to replace Myanmar’s Shan United, as Myanmar’s political unrest remains unresolved.
+Geylang International will face either Cambodia’s Visakha FC or East Timorese’s Lalenok United FC, who will battle it out for a place to replace Myanmar’s Shan United, as Myanmar’s political unrest remains unresolved.

-The other teams in Group I are Malaysia’s Terengganu and Filipino side Kaya-Iloilo, and the matches will be played in Singapore from June 30- July 6, 2021.
+The other teams in Group I are Malaysia’s Terengganu FC and Filipino side Kaya FC-Iloilo, and the matches will be played in Singapore from June 29- July 6, 2021.

 Geylang qualified for this season’s AFC Cup after finishing as the third-best local club in the Singapore Premier League last season.
 Japanese side Albirex Niigata were champions, second-placed Tampines Rovers made it to the AFC Champions League as the top-ranked local team, while Lion City Sailors and Geylang progressed to the AFC Cup.